OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/testing.md

 This is how you should write tests for your ZeppelinOS projects.
 The project object provided by `TestHelper` wraps all of ZeppelinOS programmatic interface in a way that is very convenient to use in tests.
 By running tests in this way, you make sure that you are testing your contracts with the exact set of conditions that they would have in production, after you deploy them with ZeppelinOS.

-## Bonus: Calling initialize functions manually in your tests
+## Calling initialize functions manually in your tests

 Sometimes, there are situations where a contract has functions that have matching names, but different arities.